Want to be at a boutique with some of the biggest IP and antitrust matters? Take this as your call to Axinn.

 We seek to hire students, like you, with excellence in a range of areas that illustrate your desire and potential to be a great lawyer.
 Academic distinction, law journal participation, moot court experience, and/or prior work experience are just a few of the characteristics that can set an applicant apart.

-Growing to more than 100 attorneys over our 25 years , Axinn continues to excel and flourish.
-Come learn more about our culture of excellence, opportunity-rich work environment, and strong commitment to diversity, equity and inclusion.
+Growing to more than 100 attorneys over our 25+ years, Axinn continues to excel and flourish.
+Come learn more about our commitment to excellence, opportunity-rich work environment, and strong culture of respect, collaboration, and inclusivity.

 Recruitment website: www.axinn.com